iSassiUK/learning_http/README.md

   - you probably don't need that
 - edit the README.md (I am using Geany)
 - inside learning_http:
+  - `git pull` check for update on server
   - `git add README.md` I modified this file; everything logically related has to be added to a commit
   - `git commit -m 'README.md +Some basics about GIT and MD'` Not yet on the sever, only on client
   - `git push` Now it's on the server!

 And now you see this new version of the README!
 This add-commit-push can be done using a GUI or via command line